joshhinds/joshhinds.github.io/learn-seo.md

 # Learn SEO (Search Engine Optimization)

-There's no shortage of places or people promising to teach you SEO.
+There’s no shortage of places or people promising to teach you SEO.
 The challenge is finding the folks actually worth listening to and learning from.

-While I have been doing SEO going back to before it was even "officially" called "SEO" -- back when I got started we used to just call it getting real life people to visit our websites without having to pay money in order to do so.
-That was a good thing -- because most of the paid traffic options of today weren't even an option back then :-)
+I have been doing search engine optimization going back to before it was even called “SEO”.
+Back when I got started we used to call it getting people to visit our websites without having to pay money  do so.
+That was a good thing because most of the paid traffic options of today weren’t even an option back then :-)

-That said, I don't think you should try and learn Search Engine Optimization from me -- not me alone anyway.
-Instead, I'll use this space to showcase the people, posts, and resources that I think are worth your time to learn from.
-That certainly doesn't mean I'll get it right 100% of the time.
-I bet I don't even get close to 100% right, but hopefully you'll find value in the information shared here just the same.
+That said, I don’t think you should try and learn Search Engine Optimization from me – not me alone anyway.
+Instead, I’ll use this site to showcase the people, posts, and resources that are worth your time to learn from.

+That doesn’t mean I’ll get it right 100% of the time.
+I bet I don’t even get close to 100% right, but I'm certain you’ll find value in the information shared here.

 ## Let's group SEO into 3 major categories: